NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 .. _unbound.conf.proxy-protocol-port:

 proxy-protocol-port: *<portnr>*
-    List port numbers as proxy-protocol-port, and when interfaces are defined, eg. with the @port suffix, as this port number, they support and expect PROXYv2.
+    List port numbers as *proxy-protocol-port:*, and when interfaces are defined, eg. with the @port suffix, as this port number, they support and expect PROXYv2.
     In this case the proxy address will only be used for the network communication and initial ACL (check if the proxy itself is denied/refused by configuration).